HL7/vr-common-library/input/pagecontent/the_specification.md

 #### US Core

 This IG relies on the US Core specification (STU 5, v5.0.1) where possible.
 If a US Core profile does not exist for a required concept, then other resources are referenced instead.
-It is expected that US Core will evolve over time, and as it does this IG will be updated to include new US Core Profiles.

-More information on US Core, STU 5, v5.0.1., can be found [here](http://hl7.org/fhir/us/core/STU5.0.1/).
+See [US Core Implementation Guide](http://hl7.org/fhir/us/core/STU5.0.1/) for more information.

 #### Must Support